-Every year before school lets out, I’m looking for summer activities for kids that won’t break the summer budget!
-I have to keep my kids busy or they will drive us crazy!
+Every year before school lets out, I’m looking for what to do with kids in summer that won’t break the summer budget!
+I have to keep my kids busy or they will drive me crazy!
 Am I exaggerating when I say bouncing off the walls?
 I want our daily summer activities to be free or almost free.
 Plus, I don’t want them sitting in front of a TV or on their electronics all day either.
-Here’s a great list of Free and Fun Things To Do This Summer With Kids.
+Here’s a great list of 41 Free and Fun Things To Do This Summer With Kids.
 Save this list for sure!
 These are money saving tips for mom!
 Are you with me here?

 But, when I was home, I played outside most of the day.
-Some of the activities below are activities I grew up doing and have fond memories of them like creek hopping and collecting fire flies…we called them lightening bugs.
+Some of the outdoor summer activities below are activities I grew up doing and have fond memories like creek hopping and collecting fire flies…we called them lightening bugs.
 Oh, the nostalgia…

 Disclaimer: This post contains affiliate links.
 If you make a purchase, I’ll receive a commission.